-MOTION is a collaboration between TIPC and the European Institute of Technology’s Climate Knowledge and Innovation Community (EIT Climate-KIC).
+MOTION is a collaboration between TIPC and the European Institute of Innovation and Technology Knowledge and Innovation Community (EIT Climate-KIC)

 The MOTION project (funded by EIT Climate-KIC) is developing and testing an innovative methodology to progress transformative change.
 This is done by means of collaborating closely with three associated projects (see Partner Projects below) and experimenting with the methodology within their contexts to evaluate and enhance their transformative potential.
 By means of applying an inclusive and participatory approach in which the research team works in equal partnership with the associated projects, a Transformative Theory of Change – a roadmap for maximising the projects’ transformative potential – is co-constructed.
 Based on the Theory of Change, a framework for Monitoring, Evaluation and Learning (MEL) is developed for each of the projects.
 This framework provides them with the capacities needed to assess their progress.